IBM-Bluemix-Docs/certificate-manager/order-certificates.md

 For more information about setting up domain validation by using a Callback URL notification channel, see [this blog post](https://www.ibm.com/cloud/blog/use-ibm-cloud-certificate-manager-to-obtain-lets-encrypt-tls-certificates-for-your-public-domains){: external}.
 {: tip}

-Also provided are [these sample implementations of domain validation](https://github.com/ibm-cloud-security/certificate-manager-domain-validation-cloud-function-sample) using Cloud Function actions for {{site.data.keyword.cis_short_notm}}.
+Also provided are [these sample implementations of domain validation](https://github.com/ibm-cloud-security/certificate-manager-domain-validation-cloud-function-sample) using Cloud Function actions for {{site.data.keyword.cis_short_notm}}, and Cloudflare.
 {: tip}

 #### Responding to challenge